PoornachandrikaSampathkumar/ECommerceApp/README.md

-Weather App

-A responsive Weather Application built using React and Vite.
-This application allows users to search for any city and view real-time weather information such as temperature, humidity, wind speed, and weather conditions.
+E-Commerce Website

+A modern and responsive E-Commerce Website developed using web technologies to provide users with a seamless online shopping experience.
+The application allows users to browse products, view product details, add items to the cart, and manage purchases through an intuitive interface.

 Features

-- Search weather by city name
-- Display current temperature
+- User-friendly and responsive design
+- Product listing and product details page
+- Add to Cart functionality
+- Shopping cart management
-- Show humidity and wind speed
+- Product search and filtering
+- Category-wise product display
+- Mobile-friendly interface
-- Responsive user interface
+- Fast and interactive user experience
-- Real-time weather data using API
-- User-friendly design

 Technologies Used

 - React.js
-- Vite
 - JavaScript
 - HTML5
 - CSS3
+- Vite
-- Weather API
+- REST API (if applicable)

 Installation